canonical/ubuntu-core-docs/docs/en/serial-vault.md

 ---
-title: Serial Vault User Guide
+title: Serial Vault user guide
 table_of_contents: true
 ---

-## Introduction
+# Serial Vault user guide

 The Serial Vault is a Canonical-hosted web service that is required to use a [Secure Brand Store][secure-brand-store].
 The Serial Vault provides :